Module: RubyTerraform

 .untaint(parameters = {}, invocation_options = {}) ⇒ Object Originally defined in module ClassMethods

-Invokes the terraform untaint command which removes the ‘tainted’ state from a resource instance.
+Invokes the terraform untaint command which removes the 'tainted' state

 Terraform uses the term "tainted" to describe a resource instance which may not be fully functional, either because its creation partially failed or because you've manually marked it as such using the #taint command.